-Alongside doing a regular lateral flow test, or a PCR test if you have symptoms, simple checks — like filling out health questionnaires and taking people’s temperature — are being used to help control the spread of the virus.
+Alongside doing a regular lateral flow test, or a PCR test if you have symptoms, simple checks - such as filling out health questionnaires and taking people’s temperature - are being used to help control the spread of the virus.
 A temperature check may feel reassuring, but is it a reliable way to detect COVID-19?

 If you’ve visited shops, a restaurant, your GP or have been to an airport recently, you might have experienced a stranger pointing a futuristic laser gun at your head.
 Though a regular thermometer in your mouth or other part of your body is the most accurate way to take temperature, ‘temperature guns’ keep some distance between the person checking temperature and the person being tested.
 They are being used to screen for fevers, a known symptom of COVID-19.

 Gadgets like temperature guns and thermal imaging systems are all based on different forms of infrared technology.
 They rely on the fact that all objects emit electromagnetic waves from their surfaces, like heat and light.
 And they measure the most intense waves an object or person emits.
 It turns out that humans emit infrared waves.

 Digging into the science a bit more, touchless thermometers can measure the surface temperature of a person because of the relationship between the wavelength of light and temperature.
 Known as Wien’s law, this relationship is only accurate for a blackbody, an object that absorbs all electromagnetic waves it comes in contact with.